 - Do exercise you enjoy but try not to overdo it.

 - Eating more raw foods can aid in speeding up weight loss.

-- Check your dried fruit and other hidden processed sugar consumption.
+- Check your dried fruit and other hidden concentrated sugar consumption.

 - Consider cutting out oil and checking your consumption of nuts.

-- Cut out dairy products which can be high in fat and mess with hormones.
+- Cut down on dairy products which can be high in fat and mess with hormones.